Milton V. Backman

 Milton Vaughn Backman Jr. (June 11, 1927 – February 6, 2016) was a historian of American religions with particular emphasis on the early history of the Latter Day Saint movement.

-Biography

-Backman was a professor of church history at Brigham Young University.
+He was a professor of church history at Brigham Young University.
 Following his retirement, he briefly taught at the BYU-affiliated Joseph Smith Academy.

 Backman was a member of the Church of Jesus Christ of Latter-day Saints (LDS Church) and served in various positions in the church, often related to teaching and welfare.
 He served as a member of a bishopric and on a stake high council.
 As a young man, Backman served as a missionary for the LDS Church in South Africa.
 Backman died on February 6, 2016, at the age of 88.